A brief look at panic attacks and how they can be managed

 What causes panic attacks?

-The causes of panic attacks are still being researched.
-But there is evidence that stress as such is associated with panic attacks.
+The causes of panic attacks are still being researched, but there is evidence that stress is associated with panic attacks.
 Stress alters the chemicals in your body that influence the fight or flight response.

 There are some illnesses like diabetes, asthma or inner ear problems that cause similar symptoms to panic attacks, so it is a good idea to check with your doctor to see if the symptoms are due to the illness.